llvm/llvm-project/llvm/docs/LangRef.rst

 - x86-32 without SSE2 enabled may convert floating-point values to x86_fp80 and
   back when performing floating-point math operations; this can lead to results with different precision than expected and it can alter NaN values.
-Since optimizations can make contradiction assumptions, this can lead to arbitrary miscompilations.
+Since optimizations can make contradicting assumptions, this can lead to arbitrary miscompilations.
 See `issue #44218
   <https://github.com/llvm/llvm-project/issues/44218>`_.
-- x86-32 (even with SSE2 enabled) may implicitly perform such a conversion on values returned from a function.
+- x86-32 (even with SSE2 enabled) may implicitly perform such a conversion on values returned from a function for some calling conventions.
 - Older MIPS versions use the opposite polarity for the quiet/signaling bit, and LLVM does not correctly represent this.
 See `issue #60796
   <https://github.com/llvm/llvm-project/issues/60796>`_.